-Professor Meera Deo to Be Visiting Professor at Berkeley Law Center
+Professor Meera Deo to Be Visiting Scholar at Berkeley Law Center

 - Professor Meera Deo (foreground)